DaehwanKimLab/centrifuge/MANUAL.markdown

 NCBI BLAST's nt database contains all spliced non-redundant coding sequences from multiplpe databases, inferred from genommic sequences.
 Traditionally used with BLAST, a download of the FASTA is provided on the NCBI homepage.
-Further the user needs a sequence ID to taxonomy ID map that can be generated from a GI taxid dump:
+Building an index with any database requires the user to creates a sequence ID to taxonomy ID map that can be generated from a GI taxid dump:

     wget ftp://ftp.ncbi.nih.gov/blast/db/FASTA/nt.gz
     gunzip nt.gz && mv -v nt nt.fa